Lokal-Container/Lokal-Font-Repo-Template/check-fontbakery/ttf/fontbakery-check-LCDemo-A.md

 >The chws_tool utility (https://github.com/googlefonts/chws_tool) can be used to add these features automatically.
 >
 * 💤 **SKIP** Unfulfilled Conditions: is_cjk_font
+</div></details><details><summary>💤 <b>SKIP:</b> Ensure soft_dotted characters lose their dot when combined with marks that replace the dot. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/soft_dotted">com.google.fonts/check/soft_dotted</a>)</summary><div>

+>
+>An accent placed on characters with a "soft dot", like i or j, causes the dot to disappear.
+An explicit dot above can be added where required.
+See "Diacritics on i and j" in Section 7.1, "Latin" in The Unicode Standard.
+>
+>Characters with the Soft_Dotted property are listed in https://www.unicode.org/Public/UCD/latest/ucd/PropList.txt
+>
+* 💤 **SKIP** It is not clear if the soft dotted characters have glyphs with dots.
 </div></details><details><summary>💤 <b>SKIP:</b> Ensure that the font can be rasterized by FreeType. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.adobe.fonts/check/freetype_rasterizer">com.adobe.fonts/check/freetype_rasterizer</a>)</summary><div>

 >